conda-forge/conda-forge.github.io/docs/maintainer/example_recipes/go.md

 - Ensure only binary is created by using `strict: true` in the `package_contents` tests.

 If your package requires `cgo` instead of `go-nocgo`, you can use `${{ compiler("cgo") }}` instead to build the package.
 By default, the `go-nocgo` compiler [is used](https://github.com/conda-forge/staged-recipes/blob/main/.ci_support/linux64.yaml).

+Sometimes, `go-licenses` might fail to detect licenses for some packages.
+In such cases, you can manually download the license file from the official source and add `--ignore github.com/bad-package/bad-package` to the `go-licenses` invokation.
+See [here](https://github.com/conda-forge/k9s-feedstock/blob/7929e0d86c829ba2ca172f08926f9fb7e6398247/recipe/recipe.yaml) for an example.